gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 This application can only access the resources listed in the **Capabilities** section.

+**Note**, the resource names and capabilities will differ depending on the Azure Sphere device you are using.
+The following example uses the Avnet Azure Sphere resource names.

 ```json
   "Capabilities": {
     "Gpio": [ "$AVNET_MT3620_SK_GPIO0", "$AVNET_MT3620_SK_APP_STATUS_LED_YELLOW", "$AVNET_MT3620_SK_WLAN_STATUS_LED_YELLOW" ],